 Now that you're at home, the temptation will no doubt be to have the TV on a news channel so you can keep up with what's going on in the world.
 Don't do that!
 Unless you're directly involved in the coronavirus response, you don't need to know what's happening every minute of the day.
 That will only stress you out and make you more anxious.
 If you need to know what's going on, read a couple stories after 5:00 so you can see the highlights of what happened through the day.
 Otherwise, you're going to make yourself nuts and then you won't be any good to anyone.

 If you're starting to work from home for the first time, you're going to need a little guidance on finding the furniture and electronics for your new home office.
-If you need some help with this, please call the design experts at Parker Gwen at (877) 583-3223 or visit our website for more information.
+If you need some help with this, please contact us at email@example.com or visit our website for more information.